Joseph Stalin: 1924–1928: Succeeding Lenin

 In late 1924, Stalin moved against Kamenev and Zinoviev, removing their supporters from key positions.
 In 1925, the two moved into open opposition to Stalin and Bukharin and launched an unsuccessful attack on their faction at the 14th Party Congress in December.
 Stalin accused Kamenev and Zinoviev of reintroducing factionalism, and thus instability.
-In mid-1926, Kamenev and Zinoviev joined with Trotsky to form the United Opposition against Stalin; in October the two agreed to stop factional activity under threat of expulsion, and later publicly recanted their views.
+In mid-1926, Kamenev and Zinoviev joined with Trotsky to form the United Opposition against Stalin, and in October they agreed to stop factional activity under threat of expulsion, and later publicly recanted their views.
 The factionalist arguments continued, with Stalin threatening to resign in October and December 1926, and again in December 1927.
 In October 1927, Trotsky was removed from the Central Committee; he was later exiled to Kazakhstan in 1928 and deported from the country in 1929.

 Stalin was now the supreme leader of the party and state.
 He entrusted the position of head of government to Vyacheslav Molotov; other important supporters on the Politburo were Voroshilov, Lazar Kaganovich, and Sergo Ordzhonikidze, with Stalin ensuring his allies ran state institutions.
 His growing influence was reflected in naming of locations after him; in June 1924 the Ukrainian city of Yuzovka became Stalino, and in April 1925, Tsaritsyn was renamed Stalingrad.
 In 1926, Stalin published On Questions of Leninism, in which he argued for the concept of "socialism in one country", which was presented as an orthodox Leninist perspective despite clashing with established Bolshevik views that socialism could only be achieved globally through the process of world revolution.
 In 1927, there was some argument in the party over Soviet policy regarding China.
-Stalin had called for the Chinese Communist Party (CCP), led by Mao Zedong, to ally itself with Chiang Kai-shek's Kuomintang (KMT) nationalists, viewing a CCP-KMT alliance as the best bulwark against Japanese imperial expansionism.
+Stalin had called for the Chinese Communist Party (CCP), led by Mao Zedong, to ally itself with Chiang Kai-shek's Kuomintang (KMT) nationalists, viewing a CCP-KMT alliance as the best bulwark against Japanese imperialism.
 Instead, the KMT repressed the CCP and a civil war broke out between the two sides.